mrrusof/mrrusof.github.io/_posts/2016-03-18-the-blocks-problem.markdown

 title: 'The Blocks Problem'
 date: 2016-03-18
 author: Ruslán Ledesma-Garza
-summary: 'A brief in exercise in writing a concise solution.'
+summary: 'Interpret a language of four commands to model the interaction of a robot arm with its environment.
+An exercise in keeping your solution simple.'
 ---

 The Blocks Problem is [problem 101 in the UVa Online